1 General concepts

 - play your favourite pinball and try to include as many dmd frames as possible.

 - locate the dump file in your tables folder named <tablename>_dump.txt and compress it with gzip (http://www.gzip.org) or any other compressor able to generate .gzip files.

 5.2 Recording animations from real pinball machines

 To get recordings from a real pinball machine you need a active USB connection from the micro USB port of your pin2dmd controller to a PC / Laptop.
 The pin2dmd.exe tool needs to be installed on that PC.
 If the connection is working properly you should be able to set colors and mode of the device on-the-fly.
-If you press the dump button a dump txt file is generated in the working directory of pin2dmd.exe.
+If you check the “create dumpfile” checkbox a dump.txt file is generated in the working directory of pin2dmd.exe.
 This file needs to be compressed using gzip for the use with the editor.